 reliably.
 It goes without saying of course, that after a long career

 in engineering, I have a strong aversion to sticky pads (perhaps they

 have improved, but all of the

-ones I have ever used fell off after a year or so).
+ones I have ever used disintegrated after a year or so).
 It

 seemed therefore, that I would need to develop complicated mouldings to